crisme95/LockedIn/README.md

 ---

-# Locked-In: Development and User Guide
+# LockedIn: Development and User Guide

-Welcome to **Locked-In**, a Chrome extension designed to help you stay focused and productive by managing your time and blocking distracting websites.
+Welcome to **LockedIn**, a Chrome extension designed to help you stay focused and productive by managing your time and blocking distracting websites.
 This guide will walk you through deploying the extension in your browser and using its features effectively.

 ---

 ## Deployment Guide

-To get started with the "Locked-In" extension, you'll need to load it into a Chromium-based browser like Google Chrome or Brave.
+To get started with the "LockedIn" extension, you'll need to load it into a Chromium-based browser like Google Chrome or Brave.
 Since it's not yet packaged for the Chrome Web Store, you'll load it as an **unpacked extension**.

 ### Steps:

 1. **Download the Files:**
     Clone the repo onto your computer.
-Ensure you have the entire `Locked-In` folder, including `manifest.json`, HTML, CSS, and scripts, saved on your computer.
+Ensure you have the entire `LockedIn` folder, including `manifest.json`, HTML, CSS, and scripts, saved on your computer.

 2. **Open Browser Extensions:**
     - In Chrome: Go to `chrome://extensions`